-This week’s installment comes from Special Needs Alliance co-founder Robert Fleming, an attorney at Fleming & Curti, PLC, in Tucson, Arizona.
+This week's installment comes from Special Needs Alliance co-founder Robert B. Fleming, CELA, an attorney at Fleming & Curti, PLC, in Tucson, Arizona.
 Robert is a long-time advocate for those with disabilities and their families.
 He and his firm help with estate planning, guardianship, and trust administration (including special needs trust administration).
 Robert is also an author and a frequent lecturer on special needs issues.

 Let’s say you have a child with “special needs,” or a sister, brother, mother or other family member.
 You have not created a special needs trust as part of your own estate plan.
 Why not?